stivale/stivale/STIVALE2.md

 the anchor provides information about which CPU mode to use.

 stivale2 natively supports (only for 64-bit ELF kernels) and encourages higher half kernels.
-The kernel can load itself at `0xffffffff80000000 + phys_base` (as defined in the linker script) and the bootloader will take care of everything else, no AT linker script directives needed.
+The kernel can load itself at or above `0xffffffff80000000` (as defined in the linker script) and the bootloader will take care of everything else, no AT linker script directives needed.

-`phys_base` represents the actual physical base address of the kernel.
-E.g.: having `. = 0xffffffff80000000 + 2M;` will load the kernel at physical address
-2MiB, and at virtual address `0xffffffff80200000`.

 For relocatable kernels, the bootloader may change the load addresses of the sections by adding a slide if the specified location of a segment is not available for use.